Updated November 2017

 We did everything in these pants (the Sentinel), including shoveling the driveway.

 About half of our testers preferred the inner thigh vent, but keep in mind that features such as these are yours to choose!
 Many of our pants tested did not have ventilation systems, which limits their range of temperatures where they will be most effective.
-However, if you are skiing mostly in the resort during the colder months, you probably won't mind not having the vent systems.
+However, if you are skiing mostly in the resort during the colder months, you probably won't mind a lack of vent systems.
 A pant that does not have vents but has a high degree of breathability is the Salomon Iceglory

 .
-We found we didn't miss the vents while using this pant in the resort.
+We didn't miss the vents in the resort.

 Shredding in the Patagonia Snowbelle, which scored an average 5 out of 10 in this metric.